Select Bus Service: M14A and M14D

 A temporary M14 Select Bus Service route was scheduled to be implemented in January 2019, in preparation for the full 14th Street Tunnel shutdown.
 Following the alteration in the 14th Street Tunnel rehabilitation plans in January 2019, the M14 SBS was put on hold.
 Later, it was announced that the M14A/D routes themselves would be converted to SBS, replacing their former local versions.
 The M14A/D SBS routes were implemented in July 2019.
 These are the first Bus routes to take advantage of an Exclusive 14th Street Busway that went into effect in October 2019.
-Both the M14A and M14D are based out of Michael J. Quill Bus Depot and are both the 8th and 9th Manhattan bus lines, and the MTA’s 19th and 20th bus lines overall, to have Select Bus Service, respectively.
+Both the M14A and M14D are based at Michael J. Quill Bus Depot and are both the 8th and 9th Manhattan bus lines, and the MTA’s 19th and 20th bus lines overall, to have Select Bus Service, respectively.